Skip to main content

 During the data removal (registry cleanup) process, you can download images, but you cannot download new images — the layers of the downloaded image may be deleted and this will cause an error in the image.

-1. In Control Panel, go to Cloud PlatformContainer Registry.
+1. In the Control Panel, go to Cloud PlatformContainer Registry.

-2. The registry page will show the amount of unused data in that registry.
-Press Clear.
+3. The registry page will show the amount of unused data in this registry.
+Click Clear.

-3. Optional: check the Objects without tags checkbox to remove them additionally.
+4. Optional: check the Images without tags checkbox to delete them additionally.
 By default, only unused image layers are deleted.